unic-ailab/TSFM-Eval/README.md

 The repository also includes the Jupyter notebook (`jupyter_code.ipynb`) used to reproduce the plots and aggregation analyses presented in the paper.
 Additionally, aggregation tables and additional analyses can be derived directly from the released dataset to validate the findings reported in the paper or support further exploratory analysis.

-Below you will find the experimental characteristics, evaluation setup, and dataset schema.
+Below you will find the benchmark characteristics, evaluation setup, and dataset schema.

 # Evaluated Models